 “Having accurate product costing and product profitability data is critical for me,” said Danesh Butt, Managing Director.
 “I need to be confident in the data so I can be more ambitious when tendering for new business.”

 The Foodlogik Solution

 The aim was to achieve a “paperless factory” with Foodlogik as the main tool to make that possible by removing spreadsheets and paper lists.

-Butt Foods implemented the Foodlogik solution across all areas of the bakery production business; including stock management, sales administration, works orders, recipe management & production planning.
+Butt Foods implemented Foodlogik bakery ERP software across all areas of the bakery production business; including stock management, sales administration, works orders, recipe management & production planning.
 In addition, handheld tablets and scanning devices were implemented to facilitate paperless processes for stock movements and traceability using barcodes.

 Foodlogik’s suite of KPIs and reports provides Butt Foods management team with up to date, accurate data, which can be shared and acted upon collaboratively across the whole business.